 I was pleasantly surprised by a little gem by the name of Flori Flower & Korean Café.
 Located in Causeway Bay, it’s been circulating around on social media.
-From the pictures, I knew it was pretty as far as the decor goes, but I didn’t expect it to actually be opened by a Korean family.
-The café serves traditional Korean snacks with a modern twist and holds flower-cake workshops regularly.
+From the pictures, I knew it was pretty as far as the decor goes, but I didn’t expect it to actually be an authentic tea house belonging to a Korean family.
+The café serves traditional Korean snacks with a modern twist and holds floral cake workshops regularly.

 Knowing that the style of the café would suit my Mum’s tastes, I invited her to come along with me.
 We stumbled around trying to locate it for a while, but when we finally found it, we were delighted by the flowery decor and the humble staff, all of whom welcomed us with smiles on their faces.